• Skip to primary navigation

 cinnamon apple muffin with a crumb topping

-I love waking up on a chilly fall morning and enjoying one of these delicious Apple Muffins, slathered with this cinnamon honey butter and a cup of warm coffee.
-These cinnamon apple muffins are everything a muffin should be - moist & fluffy, full of fresh apples and warm fall spices, and topped with a delicious crumb topping.
+I love waking up on a chilly fall morning and enjoying one of these delicious Apple Muffins, slathered with cinnamon honey butter and a cup of warm coffee.
+These cinnamon apple muffins are everything a muffin should be – moist & fluffy, full of fresh apples and warm fall spices, and topped with a delicious crumb topping (also try this cinnamon apple bread).

 When I was a teacher I had a group of students who used to meet in my room every Tuesday morning for a student-led bible study.
 I always tried to bake them something delicious to help them kick-start their day, and these Apple Muffins made a regular appearance, especially in the fall.